-It’s probably not a surprise that going to church on a regular basis is on a decline.
-Some of the common reasons are working on Sundays, children involved in sporting events, family outings or just being plain old tired on the weekends.
+It’s probably not a surprise that going to Church on a regular basis is on a decline.
+Some of the common reasons are: working on Sundays, sporting events, family outings or just being tired on the weekends.

-Attending church is also on the decline because Satan has corrupted our minds into thinking that we don’t need to attend in order to serve God.
-No, God doesn’t require us to attend to serve Him, but there are some really good reasons why God does asks us to attend in scripture.
+Attending church is also on the decline because Satan has convinced us that we don’t need to attend in order to serve God.
+No, God doesn’t require us to attend to serve Him, but there are some really good reasons why God does asks us to attend.

-I’m not going to address those reasons why we should attend church, but I want to give you 5 reasons why you should NOT attend church today.
+I’m not going to address those reasons here, but I want to give you 5 reasons why you should NOT attend church today.

 1. To Gossip About Someone

-Being in the church doesn’t necessarily stop gossip, but we shouldn’t only attend church looking for the next “gossiping topic” to discuss with another church member.
-We should learn to pray for the other person who doesn’t have the proper “church attire” or who upsets us and not spread this contagious disease around.
+Being in the church doesn’t necessarily stop gossip.
+But we shouldn’t only attend looking for the next “gossiping topic” to discuss with another church member.
+We should learn to pray for the other person who doesn’t have the proper “church attire” or who upsets us.
+We should not spread this contagious disease around.

 Keep your tongue from evil And your lips from speaking deceit.
 Psalm 34:13